 The examinerís first priority will be to request your medical records from the treatment sources you listed when you filed your application for disability. (related: Where to file an application for disability)

 It takes time to request and receive medical records from the medical sources you provided at your disability application interview.
 The wait for records typically constitutes the biggest part of the wait time for a decision on a disability case.

-If you have not heard anything about your disability claim for some time, it is not unreasonable for you to check the status of your disability claim.
+If you have not heard anything about your disability claim for some time, it is not unreasonable for you to check the status of your SSDI or SSI claim.
 Generally, thirty days or so would be a good length of time to wait before calling for a status on your disability claim.

 Note: after your case has been transferred from the social security office where you applied to the disability determination services agency, there is no longer any point in contacting the social security office for your disability status.
 They will ordinarily only be able to tell you that no decision has been made yet.